reeddunkle/Codjo/References/Optimizing.md

 In the first example you only have to iterate _n/2_ times, so you would think that its complexity is `O(n/2)`.
 However, we're measuring how fast the complexity grows with its input, and it grows linearly.
 This isn't obvious at all.

-Reducing your iterations to _n/2_ is definitely better.
-But it is still classified as growing linearly with its input.

 Here's a similar example, with the input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:

 ```python